 Language and Society

 This course is based on the discussion of the relationship between language and society and the various functions of language in society.
 Social structures can influence or determine language structures and behaviors, and speak different languages depending on age, class, and gender.
 By studying the problems of language in accordance with these regional and social differences, we recognize the importance of language in our society and learn examples of English usage in culture.
 The purpose of this course is to develop the ability to understand and use language appropriate to the language by studying subjects such as language variation, language and sex, language and culture, etc.

 Reading Masterpieces in English

-This course will conduct careful readings and discussions on the most selected and influential masterpieces in English.
+This course will conduct intensive readings and discussions on the most selected and influential masterpieces written in English.

 Reading various texts, students will not merely comprehend useful expressions each literary work conveys but they will also delve into deep inside the consciousness of the writers and try to figure out what they aim to express in their literary work.
 In classroom students will read important literary works and study how each literary work reflects various socio-cultural facets of the society where the author belongs.
 Our discussion will lead students to a developed level where they can generate their own analytical skills and arguments.
 Students will learn vocabulary as well as various forms of expression by reading each new text.
 At the middle part of the semester they will also be given a chance to create their own short story.

 Capstone Project: English Language and Industry

 This course aims to help students to explore the current issues in the field of English industry (e.g. machine translation, English learning app development, English cultural industry), put their knowledge into practice, and develop their ideas.
 Through this course, students will learn how to collect and synthesize information, critically analyze the collected texts/data, and finally propose original ideas in the form of oral and written presentation.
 Throughout this course, students will be able to develop their critical and logical thinking ability, alongside creativity.